 Insect pests cause sporadic damage in alfalfa, varying with season and locality.
 Potato leafhopper feeding can lower second-cut yields in some years.
 The alfalfa weevil and blotch leaf miner, formerly serious, are now largely controlled through introduced insect parasites and predators.
 The alfalfa snout beetle can cause severe damage in the several counties where it occurs.
-Check control guidelines in the section "Management of Insects in Forage Crops (section 4.10)."
+Clover root curculios are unbiquitous in alfalfa growing regions.
+Larvae feed on alfalfa roots and reduce plant productivity.Check control guidelines in the section "Management of Insects in Forage Crops (section 4.10)."